girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - Analyze the running OS against known vulnerabilities
  - For Containers Push to Amazon ECR
    - Assessment of containers as they are pushed
- - Reporting and integartion with AWS security hub
+ - Reporting and integration with AWS security hub
  - Send findings to Amazon Event Bridge
  - What does AWS inspector evaluate?
    - Rememeber: Only for EC2 instaces and container infrastructure